Phoenix roof inspections: how we check your roof for issues

-For homeowners in Phoenix who are unfamiliar with how to precisely assess the condition of the roof on their home (or commercial building), there can be tremendous relief by having an experienced professional inspect the roof.
-Not only do experienced roof inspectors know exactly what to look for, but some inspections even include the use of thermal imaging (infrared cameras) to pinpoint cool areas where moisture has accumulated from a
+For homeowners who are unfamiliar with how to precisely assess the condition of the roof on their home or commercial building, there can be tremendous relief by having an experienced professional inspect the roof.
+Not only do experienced

 Besides active leaks, what else is the roof inspection looking for?

-For most roofs in Phoenix, there are two common issues that are assessed to determine whether any repairs are needed (or even a replacement with a
+For most roofs, there are two common issues that are assessed to determine the need for

-Another simple issue that is common in Phoenix is shingles that are no longer solidly attached.
+or replacement.
+First, the exterior surface of the roof is the most obvious issue.
+When inspectors have been asked to get up on the roof and look at it after a hail storm, then they can examine the marks left by the hail and inspect the roof for punctures, cracks, and bruising.
+Another common issue in Phoenix is shingles that are no longer solidly attached.
 (Put your mouse over the images to the left and right to learn about the "small-looking" exterior roofing issues and then put your mouse over the images below to see the implications of neglecting to identify and repair small issues.)

 To the right is an image of the plywood decking that was underneath a shingle roof.
 Notice in the center of the image a pattern of lines that resembles the shape of bricks in a wall.
 You can see the rectangular shape of some of the water stains that formed around the outlines of the shingles.
 To the untrained eye, those roof shingles might not have looked like they were at risk for leaking, but they had been leaking badly for a long time!

-Why do weak roofs in Phoenix need to be repaired even without active leaking?
+Why do weak roofs need to be repaired even without active leaking?

 Of course, there is a limit to the value of patching and re-patching a roof!
 Eventually, roofs will need to be replaced and just adding more patches will be like placing band-aids on a cracking dam.
 (There are inevitable consequences of trying to get by with repairs when the roof really needs replacing!
 If you want an outside opinion on the issue, you can contact your home insurance company and ask them about what they think of re-patching a roof that really needs replacing.)

-Insurance companies are usually happy to pay for several hundreds of dollars of repairs if they strongly suspect that the next storm season would cause much worse damage.
-They want to prevent the need for a
+Insurance companies are usually happy to pay for several hundreds of dollars of repairs if they strongly suspect that the next storm season would cause damage that would result in the need for a

 water damage restoration

-service, which can be several thousand dollars (at a minimum).
+service which can be thousands of dollars at a minimum.

 Why even minor roof repairs can prevent water damage and mold contamination